Alliance Against America Al Qaeda & Iran

 Following the U.S. invasion of Afghanistan, Iran also provided safe haven to Al Qaeda operative Abu Musab al-Zarqawi, who went on to establish Al Qaeda in Iraq, an Al Qaeda offshoot that went on to kill untold numbers of Iraqis and Americans.

 Zarqawi initially operated under the protection of the IRGC and its elite Quds Brigade.
 According to intelligence officials, the time Zarqawi spent in Iran was crucial for rebuilding his network before relocating to Iraq.
 While the Iranian regime eventually succumbed to U.S. pressure, forcing Zarqawi to leave Iran and arresting many of his personnel, the damage had already been done: Zarqawi's network was already rebuilt, even though the Iranian authorities could have prevented such an outcome at any time.

-The Treasury Department has evidence of an extensive fund-raising operation that draws from donors in Persian Gulf countries such as Kuwait and Qatar and uses Iran-based Al Qaeda operatives.
+The Treasury Department provided evidence of an extensive fund-raising operation that draws from donors in Persian Gulf countries such as Kuwait and Qatar and uses Iran-based Al Qaeda operatives.
 Six Al Qaeda members were sanctioned for overseeing this network, headed by Syrian national Ezedin Abdul Aziz Khalil.
-The U.S. is now offering up to a $10 million reward for information leading to Khalil.
+The U.S. offered up to a $10 million reward for information leading to Khalil.

 The Treasury designation is particularly notable because it accuses Iran of being "an important link in Al Qaeda's financing and recruitment."
 It also states that the relationship dates back to 2005.